Hotel San Francisco

 The Granada Parador has twenty five twin bedded rooms, ten rooms with a double bed and five suites all with private bathroom.

-In the rooms there is a telephone, TV canal plus, hair dryer, kettle, safe, free internet access, mini bar, kettle and air conditioning.
+In the rooms there is a telephone, TV canal plus, hair dryer, safe, free internet access, mini bar, kettle and air conditioning.

 The building has air conditioning and central heating, parking facilities (without security and limited places), piped music, free wireless internet, currency exchange, satellite television, garden, restaurant and bar.
 Facilities to hold a meeting are available.